heptarch/heptarch.github.io/drafts/demon.md

 moderator lamp kept on a hook by the entrance.
 The elevator, once summoned, clanks croakingly up like an oversized frog, and gulps her into its wrought-iron mouth.
-As it begins the slow journey down to the tunnels, the hum of coils and windings gets louder;
+As it begins the slow descent to the tunnels, the hum of coils and windings gets louder;
 Ellen feels as if she is becoming her true self once more: a self which expands through the old network, which winds in arcs of jagged light